emoore0/netflix-etl-pipeline/findings.md

 Peak of rmovie releases from the data seems to be in 2017.
 2020 and 2021 have significantly lower movies released and it's likely this was as a result of the pandemic

 Comedies and Dramas make up the majority of titles released since 2015 looking at the genres

+## Observations after beginning Netflix Movie genre analysis

+Drama seems to be very popular genre in all 3 countries.
+It's the most popular in the US.

+The genre that had the greatest number of titles in india was international movies with Drama as second.

+International movies was second in UK, drama was third and documentaries were first.

+Documentaries and comedies also dominated the top 5 of india and US. the spread of genres reflects the cultures of the individual countries.

+International movies dominates a lot as Netflix is a US owned company so that makes sense.
+Stand up comedies are seemingly barely watched in India compared to the UK and US.